itswadesh/anne-docs2/docs/admin-manual.md

 - Go to [https://admin.anne.biz/](https://admin.anne.biz/)
 - Click on `Forgot password`
-- Enter email address which is associated with your Anne account and click `Send email`.
+- Enter the email address which is associated with your Anne account and click `Send email`.

   ![Image](./anne/forget-pwd1.png)

-- An email with a link will sent you for reset your password.
-In the email, click on reset password link.
+- An email with a link will be sent to you for resetting your password.
+In the email, click on the reset password link.
 - Create a new password for your account and click `Reset password`
-- Now You will be able logged in to your Anne account with your new password.
+- Now You will be able to log in to your Anne account with your new password.

   ![Image](./anne/reset-pwd.png)

 <!-- ### Store Set Up

-- After Successfull signup, it will redirect to Store set up page , it will ask for the store configuration.
+- After Successful signup, it will redirect to Store set up page, it will ask for the store configuration.

 ![Image](./anne/store-set-up.png)